mfkiwl/rk-open-docs/TRUST/Rockchip_Developer_Guide_Trust_EN.md

 **Overview**

-Trust is one of firmware in Rockchip SDK, since it is related to security and confidentiality, the source code is only open to some internal engineers (the basic functions of RK322x/RK3328/RK3368/RK3399/ platform have been open source [0]).
+Trust is one of firmware in Rockchip SDK, since it is related to security and confidentiality, the source code is only open to some internal engineers (the basic functions of RK322x/RK3328/RK3368/RK3399/PX30, etc platform have been open source [0]).
 This document only provides an brief description of Trust (take 64-bit platform as an example), intended to give readers an idea of its role and functions in the overall system architecture.
 At the same time, it guides readers how to collect and feedback issues when have problems in practice.

 **Applicable object**